 You and millions of other people, millions MORE now that the internet has invaded our lives!

 I serve on the board of Living Hope Ministries, a Christ-centered outreach to those wanting to leave homosexuality.
-One of my fellow board members, Ricky Chelette, a pastor at First Baptist Church of Arlington (TX), has a wonderful ministry to hundreds of young adults in Living Hope's online youth forum, as shepherd of the message boards.
-He developed a highly understandable explanation of what happens in an addictive cycle, in a way that has also helped many people dealing with their various besetting sins.
+I asked Ricky Chelette, a pastor of First Baptist Church of Arlington (TX) and Executive Director of Living Hope, to share his highly understandable explanation of what happens in an addictive cycle, in a way that has also helped many people dealing with their various besetting sins.
 He graciously gave me permission to offer his material to answer your question.
 I hope it helps.

 Understanding The Cycle of Sin